ROCm/HIP/docs/markdown/hip_profiling.md

 If the application is already recording the HIP APIs, the HSA APIs are somewhat redundant and the ATP file size can be substantially reduced by not recording these APIs.
 HIP includes a text file that lists all of the HSA APIs and can assist in this filtering:

 ```
-$ rocm-profiler -F hip/bin/hsa-api-filter-cxl.txt
+$ rcprof -F hip/bin/hsa-api-filter-cxl.txt
 ```

 This file can be copied and edited to provide more selective HSA event recording.

 #### How to enable profiling at HIP build time
-Recent pre-built packages of HIP are always built with profiling support enabled.
-For developer builds, you must enable marker support manually when compiling HIP.
+Pre-built packages of HIP are not built with profiling support enabled.You must enable marker support manually when compiling HIP.

 1. Build HIP with ATP markers enabled
 HIP pre-built packages are enabled with ATP marker support by default.